vojtechgadurek/LittleSharp/LittleSharp/README.md

 ### Scopes

 #### Scope and Scope\<T>
-They held variables, parameters and expressions together.
+They hold variables, parameters, and expressions together.
 ##### While(condition, body)
-Works as normal while loop.
-If condtion is true, body is executed and again condition is checked.
-If condition is false, the loop ends.
+Works as a normal while loop.
+If the condition is true, the body is executed, and again the condition is checked.
+If the condition is false, the loop ends.
 ```csharp
 var scope = new Scope();
 scope.DeclareVariable<int>(i, 0)